Celtics oust Raptors in Game 7, head to East finals vs. Heat

 Tatum scored 29 points, Jaylen Brown had 21 and the Celtics topped the Toronto Raptors 92-87 on Friday night in Game 7 of the East semifinal series.

 Marcus Smart scored 16 points and Kemba Walker added 14 for third-seeded Boston.
-The Celtics will face the fifth-seeded Miami Heat in the East finals.
+The Celtics will face the fifth-seeded Miami Heat in the East finals, that series starting Tuesday night.

+“If you want to achieve something great, if you want to win, it’s not going to be easy,” Tatum said.
+“That’s what we’re here for.”

 Fred VanVleet scored 20 points for Toronto, which got 16 from Kyle Lowry, 14 from Serge Ibaka, 13 from Pascal Siakam and 11 from Norman Powell.
 The Raptors were bidding to become the seventh franchise in NBA history to win four consecutive Game 7’s.